OmarBaqazi/dockerTraning/Day1/Day1Exercise.md

     $ docker run nginx
     ```

-To run it in the bakcround.
+Running Nginx Web Server In the background.

     ```
-    $ docker run -d nginx
+    $ docker run nginx
     ```

 To see the logs .